donbenaryl/db-backup/README.md

 ### Configuration Options

 #### Database Configuration
+The `databases` array contains one or more database configurations:
 - `host`: PostgreSQL server hostname
 - `port`: PostgreSQL server port (default: 5432)
 - `username`: Database username
 - `password`: Database password
 - `database`: Database name to backup
 - `ssl_mode`: SSL mode (disable, require, verify-full, etc.)

+Each database can have different connection settings, allowing you to backup databases from different servers or with different credentials.

 #### Local Storage Configuration
 - `path`: Local directory path for storing backups